-The Organizational Cognizance Model (OCM) aligns with and builds on the theories and academic advances of Druker, Weber, Mentzberg, Galbraith, Burton etc. OCM extends models with names like bureaucratic, post bureaucratic, hierarchal, functional, matrix, command and control, informal, team, network, circles etc. It draws its relevance from real-world, first hand re-org, re-structure experience in companies with 20 to 14,000 people.
-It is confirmed through the laboratory of practical application advanced by companies following the approaches of Collins (People and Seats), Wickman (Functional), Robertson (Circles), and Harnish (Functional and Process) etc.
+Organizational Cognizance® (OCog) aligns with and builds on the theories and academic advances of Druker, Weber, Mentzberg, Galbraith, Burton etc. OCog extends models with names like accountability, bureaucratic, post bureaucratic, hierarchal, functional, matrix, command and control, informal, team, network, circles etc. It draws its relevance from real-world, first hand re-org and re-structure experience in companies with 20 to 14,000 people.
+OCOG is confirmed through the laboratory of practical application advanced by companies following the approaches of Collins (People and Seats), Wickman (Functional), Robertson (Circles), and Harnish (Functional and Process).

 “Who is doing what, and why?”Question From Every Modern Day CEO

 “What am I doing, and why?”Question From Every Modern Day Worker

 What we mean by Organizational Cognizance® starts with reflecting on the natural gap between the two quotes above.

 A CEO wants to quickly understand: “Who is doing what, and why?”
 An IC (Individual Contributor) wants to be able to easily answer: “What am I doing, and why?”

 They both want the answers to be a click away, self serve, up to date, relevant and complete.
 They want the answers to provide direction and create cognizance around priorities and importance.